MandarBapat/CSES-Solutions/Introductory Problems/README.md

 1. **Permutation and Combination**

-     Certain problems can be solved by analysing them using P and C and creating a general forumla for the problem in terms of the variables See two knights problem
+     Certain problems can be solved by analysing them using P and C and creating a general forumla for the problem in terms of the variables.
+See two knights problem

 2. **Simulation**